 “It wasn’t the same one she was found in.
 I made sure to ask [the detectives].
 I described the bag very carefully to make sure.”

-According to court documents, the relative who had dropped Carina off on September 28 began receiving threatening text messages from a man named Kyle Savage on Sunday, October 9 – eleven days after she had last seen Carina and approximately two to three days after Brian had interacted with her.
+According to court documents, the relative who had dropped Carina off on September 28 began receiving threatening text messages from a man named Kyle Savage on Sunday, October 9 – eleven days after she had last seen Carina and approximately two to three days after Keegan had interacted with her.
 Savage – who alleges he thought he was conversing with a man – texted the relative: “I’m going to bury you next to Carina.”
 Savage claims he didn’t mean anything by the threat, nor was aware of its highly suspicious timing.

 These threats gave great cause for concern to both the relative and to Margie, who realized she hadn’t seen any activity on her daughter’s Facebook in awhile.